Can Elevated LDL Be a Protective Mechanism in Response to Inflammation and Leaky Gut?

 Theracurmin HP by Integrative Therapeutics is arguably the most well-absorbed form of curcumin at the time of this writing.

-I like the MegaOmega formulation too as it preferentially targets the ratios of omega-3 fats associated with gut mucosa and microbiome health.
+I like the MegaOmega formulation as it preferentially targets the ratios of omega-3 fats associated with gut mucosa and microbiome health.

 Omega-3 fats are well-regarded to support healthy cholesterol and lipid values in addition to their anti-inflammatory properties.